But what many might not know about is Omaha’s standing as a long-time national leader in the sport of curling.

 “The club is now filling the maximum available arena ice each season, which is great, but unfortunately, that means that the club can no longer continue to grow,” said Aksarben Curling Club president Steve Taylor.
 “We (have to) transition to a dedicated facility to provide more people in Omaha an opportunity to curl over the coming years, especially underrepresented groups like juniors, college, seniors, and those in wheelchairs.

 Taylor said that’s what makes the game so great -- it’s for everyone.
 And with more than 200 members this year, the maximum it had over its 40 years at the Ak-Sar-Ben 4-H Barn, with a little bit of help and the Olympics coming up, there may soon be a new home for the recreational bonspieler and elite athlete.

 And as fun as it was being hooked up to the hockey ice, Taylor, Jaixen, Rosa and all the members know a dedicated ice compressor would make a world of difference, too.

 “You knew based on who the hockey team was playing next door how the ice would be,” Jaixen recalled of the Ak-Sar-Ben days.
 “If they were playing a slow team, the ice temperature went down, which for curling meant the ice would be slower.
 If they were playing a fast team, the ice would be warmer, and curling ice would get faster.

 “You’d be out there and see the temperature guage start to go whoop, and you knew you were in for a whacky finish.”

-Luckily for the Olympic hopefuls, the ice will be pristine at Baxter Arena in November.
-And one day, maybe Aksarben Curling Club’s ice will be, too, and Omahans will once again be known for their curling legacy that’s been in hibernation waiting for an event like this to kickstart the renanaissance.
+Luckily for the Olympic hopefuls, the ice is pristine at Baxter Arena and as more people locally get familiar with the game, perhaps Omahans will once again be known for their curling legacy.